 The landing craft is designed for the US Navy and the US Marine Corps forces to transport personnel and armoured vehicles between naval ships and shore.
 It is also suited for amphibious assault, humanitarian assistance and disaster response missions.

-The US Government plans to procure one test and training craft (LCAC 100) and up to 72 operational craft under the SSC programme.
+The US Government plans to procure one test and training craft (LCAC 100) as well as up to 72 operational craft under the SSC programme.

 Details of the SSC programme